frickjack/little-automation/Notes/explanation/gitReleaseFlow.md

 During development, the manager maintains the *dev* branch of the git repositories (see below).
 She coordinates the deployment of the code to a test environment, and tracks the quality of the release through qa testing.

-Finally, during deployment the manager promotes the code to the git master branch (see below), then deploys the code to production, and patches bugs discovered in production if the fix cannot wait for the next release.
+Finally, during deployment the manager promotes the code to the git main branch (see below), then deploys the code to production, and patches bugs discovered in production if the fix cannot wait for the next release.

 In summary - each release progresses through a three month time boxed pipeline: planning and design, development and test, deployment and maintenance.
 A release may be tracked as a Jira story that progresses through those states.